-Potential students were (a) not engaging with the content and filling out the request for information form and (b) not recognizing that the program was online.
+Potential students were (a) not engaging with the content and filling out the form and (b) not recognizing that the program was online.

-- I highlighted the word “ONLINE” in the program title to clarify that it was an online and not campus-based program.
-I also pulled the content up higher on the page by shortening the height of top image.
+Clarified that it was an online program by highlighting the word “ONLINE” in the program title.
+Also pulled the content up on the page by decreasing the height of top image.

-- Another issue was that some users filling out the form were not qualified candidates, so clearly they didn’t see the qualifications on the previous design.
-To remedy this I created a callout section at the bottom of the page where I broke out the duration, start dates and requirements so users could clearly find this information when scanning the page.
+Based on user testing results, unqualified candidates were filling out the form which led to the hypothesis that they didn’t see the qualifications on the original design.
+To remedy this, I created a call-out section at the bottom of the page to highlight key information such as the duration, start dates and requirements.

 View the before and after versions below: